NarekMosisian/unix-storage-manager-cli/README.md

 This license ensures that anyone who modifies, uses, or redistributes this software—especially in a networked environment—must share the source code and any modifications under the same license.

 For detailed information, see the [LICENSE](./LICENSE) file.

----

-Enjoy your new, modular, and fully internationalized Mac Storage Manager!